ngoManhDuy/OrderBot/README.md

-# ASR FINAL PROJECT: OrderBot - Coffee Ordering in Cofee Shop
+# ASR FINAL PROJECT: OrderBot - Ordering System in Coffee Shop utilizing Voice-based ChatBot

 A voice-controlled ordering system for Highland Coffee that combines speech-to-text (STT) capabilities with an intelligent chatbot for seamless coffee ordering experience.